Sequential learning and control: Targeted exploration for robust performance: Introduction

 A particularly appealing approach to the dual control problem is to sequentially apply some probing input for exploration, and then design a robustly stabilizing feedback based on the gathered data.
-Recent methods focus on \emph{targeted} exploration \cite{umenberger2019robust, barenthin2008identification, ferizbegovic2019learning, iannelli2019structured}, and perform better than methods that use common greedy random exploration.
+Recent methods focus on \emph{targeted} exploration, and perform better than methods that use common greedy random exploration \cite{barenthin2008identification, bombois2006least, bombois2021robust, umenberger2019robust, ferizbegovic2019learning, iannelli2019structured}.
 In particular, these methods consider that exploration should be targeted in the sense that the resulting uncertainty reduction in the model facilitates achieving a control goal and performance objective.
+Identification strategies proposed in \cite{bombois2006least, bombois2021robust, barenthin2008identification} yield uncertainty sets within required bounds with possibly small experiment cost.
+In these works, the experiment cost is determined in terms of experiment time, performance degradation due to experimentation, and/or power of the input.
+In \cite{barenthin2008identification}, identification and robust control are jointly designed.
+Iterations of identification and robust control design are employed to ensure the uncertain parameters meet a desired accuracy that is required for robust control.
+As a result, the desired properties for robust control can only be ensured after iterative experiments in \cite{barenthin2008identification}.

-A targeted exploration strategy that excites the system to reduce uncertainty specifically to improve a robust LQR design is introduced in \cite{umenberger2019robust}.
-This approach relies on a high probability uncertainty bound on system parameters which can be approximately predicted and thus optimized depending on the exploration input.
-Developing on the works in \cite{umenberger2019robust} and \cite{barenthin2008identification}, a dual control strategy is proposed in \cite{ferizbegovic2019learning} that minimizes the worst-case cost achieved by a robust controller that is synthesized with reduced model uncertainty.
+Developing on the works in \cite{barenthin2008identification} and \cite{dean2017sample}, a dual control strategy is proposed in \cite{ferizbegovic2019learning} that minimizes the worst-case cost achieved by a robust controller that is synthesized with reduced model uncertainty.
+However, the uncertainty bounds utilized in \cite{ferizbegovic2019learning} require data to be independent, and hence not applicable to time-series data available through exploration.
+In contrast, uncertainty bounds on the model parameters directly applicable to correlated time-series data are introduced in \cite{umenberger2019robust}.
+These bounds are used to design a targeted exploration strategy that excites the system to reduce uncertainty specifically to improve a robust LQR design in \cite{umenberger2019robust}.
 The approach in \cite{iannelli2019structured} extends the exploration strategy in \cite{umenberger2019robust} to a more realistic finite horizon problem setting that captures the trade-offs between exploration and exploitation better.